Certain permanent life insurance policies offer lifelong coverage and also bundle as an investment tool.

 Increasing the death benefit

 Another way to tap into the cash value without taking a cash surrender value is by using it to increase the death benefit amount.
-This way you can ensure your hard-earned money does not go into your insurer’s pocket after your death.
+This strategy allows you to enhance the payout your beneficiaries will receive upon your passing.
+By increasing the death benefit, you ensure that your hard-earned money does not go into your insurer’s pocket after your death, but instead, it stays within your family or designated heirs.
+Additionally, increasing the death benefit can help provide greater financial security to your loved ones, especially if you anticipate future expenses or want to leave behind a more substantial legacy.

 Selling your life insurance policy

 If your insurance policy has sufficient cash value and you no longer need coverage, you may consider selling it to a third party.
 In return, you will receive a one-time cash payment, which is likely to be more than the cash value but less than the death benefit.
-The new policyholder will pay all the future premiums and receive the death benefit upon your death.
+The new policyholder will pay premiums for all future payments and will receive the death benefit upon your death.

 As is the case with surrender, you will be taxed for the amount that exceeds the policy basis.
 Nevertheless, you should end up with more than the cash surrender value.
 However, the process of selling a life insurance policy — known as life settlement — can be time consuming and finding an interested buyer can be difficult.